Webhooks Guide

 FAQ

+Q: What if my endpoint is down?
 DocGenLab retries up to 3 times.
-After that, the webhook is dropped (but the document is still available via API).
+After that the webhook is dropped, but the document is still available to download via the API using the document ID.